1. Personal relationships with clients

 5. Opportunity to Teach

-This can mean several things; for some, it’s a balance between their professional working lives and teaching at a institution of higher learning.
+This can mean several things; for some, it’s a balance between their professional working lives and teaching at an institution of higher learning.
 For others, like me, I have the ability to work with younger architectural interns at my office and help guide them along their process of becoming an architect with quality skills (at least I hope).
 Since residential practices often require each individual to wear several hats, interns are given responsibility early and are frequently asked to demonstrate proficiency at a faster rate than they might be at a larger office.
-This puts me in a position to try and help the interns who work with me understand what they are being asked to do, rather than simply sketching it out and telling them to put it into cad.
+This puts me in a position to try to help the interns who work with me understand what they are being asked to do, rather than simply sketching it out and telling them to put it into cad.
 I enjoy this aspect of my job probably as much as any other and I have found out that I’m pretty good at it.
 The opportunity to teach people has helped me stay on my toes knowing that anyone could walk into my office and ask me “why?” and I’d better have an answer.

 6. Opportunity to Learn